lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

 **LSP1 Hooks:**

-- If the new owner address supports LSP1 interface, SHOULD call the new owner's [`universalReceiver(...)`] function with the following parameters below:
+- If the new owner address supports LSP1 interface, it SHOULD call the new owner's [`universalReceiver(...)`] function with the following parameters below:

     - `typeId`: `0x0cfc51aec37c55a4d0b10000ee9a7c0924f740a2ca33d59b7f0c2929821ea983`
     - `data`: TBD